MuaddhAlsway/Form---Intake/README.md

-# 📝 Form — Intake System in C
+# 📘 Project Deep Dive in C: [📝 Form — Intake System in C]

 This repository contains multiple C programs that simulate hospital intake forms, user interactions, and different logic structures in C. It's designed as a hands-on learning project for building terminal applications using pure C code.
-# 🏥 Hospital Intake Form – C Language Terminal App
+# 📘 Project Deep Dive in C: [🏥 Hospital Intake Form – C Language Terminal App]

 Welcome to a simple yet powerful **hospital intake system** built entirely in C!
 This command-line application simulates a real-world patient intake experience — from entering personal information to choosing your medical condition and preferred doctor.